iamkarsoft/udacity-landing-page/README.md

 ## Acknowledgement

-[Javascript Tutorial](https://www.javascripttutorial.net/dom/css/check-if-an-element-is-visible-in-the-viewport/) is the source For the feature of adding class to corresponding navigation link when in a particular section.
-[Javascript Tutorial](https://www.javascripttutorial.net/dom/css/check-if-an-element-is-visible-in-the-viewport/)
+[Javascript Tutorial](https://www.javascripttutorial.net/dom/css/check-if-an-element-is-visible-in-the-viewport/) is the source and inspiration For the feature of adding class to corresponding navigation link when in a particular section.